 Facilities: Mainely Men meets at Pilgrim Lodge, a beautiful, secluded and rustic 100-acre setting in West Gardiner, Maine.
 Cabins sleeping 6-12 men extend along a scenic boardwalk by the shore of Cobbosseecontee Lake.
-All cabins have screened porches, bunks with mattresses, a woodstove, and bathrooms with hot-water showers.
-The main lodge features large meeting rooms, a dining hall and kitchen, stone fireplaces, wood stoves, library and a porch with great views of the lake.
-The lodge and grounds are not totally barrier-free; please ask the registrar if you have questions about accessibility.
+All cabins have screened porches, bunks with mattresses, a wood stove, and bathrooms with hot-water showers.
+The Old Lodge features large and small meeting rooms, craft room, stone fireplaces, wood stoves, library and a porch with great views of the lake.
+The lodge and grounds are not totally barrier-free; please ask the Registrar if you have questions about accessibility.
 We do our best to accommodate men of all abilities.

 Registration: Enrollment is on a first-come, first-served basis.
-We encourage you to send in the attached registration form as early as possible to assist us in our planning.
+We encourage you to register online as early as possible to assist us in our planning.
 Retreat fees cover the cost of everything we do.
-If you cannot attend the entire weekend contact the registrar to discuss what options may be available.
+If you cannot attend the entire weekend contact the Registrar (email@example.com) to discuss what options may be available.
 We will confirm your registration via e-mail.

 Newcomers: We provide a special welcome at registration where newcomers can get to know the organization and meet the other participants.
 Upon arrival look for the welcome desk in the main room of the lodge where you will be greeted by a volunteer who will answer your questions and help you find a cabin.
-After dinner you are invited to an orientation meeting which will give you an overview of the weekend.
+After dinner you are invited to the New Men’s Orientation meeting which will give you an overview of the weekend.

 Volunteer Spirit: All the work which makes the weekend happen is done by volunteers.
-Each participant joins in at least two work details (food prep, fire wood fetching, clean-up, etc.).
-Sign-up sheets are posted at registration.
+Each participant is encouraged to volunteer for work details (fire wood fetching, clean-up, etc.).

 Schedule: All registrants will receive a weekend schedule by e-mail.
 Also, look for any last-minute updates which will be posted in the lodge.